Agoric/documentation/technology-overview.md

 # Technology overview

-[Agoric](https://agoric.com/about/) aims at enabling safe cooperation among otherwise mutually suspicious parties
+[Agoric](https://agoric.com/about/) aims at enabling safe cooperation among mutually suspicious parties

 The way it does it is by making it easy to write secure smart contracts and making it possible to run these contracts on one or several blockchains.
 Agoric strategy to writing smart contracts is to write them in JavaScript using a framework called ERTP (Electronic Rights Transfer Protocol)